 - 2 ¼ cups gluten flour (vital wheat gluten)

 - 2 tablespoons reduced-sodium soy sauce

 Combine the soy sauce with 1 cup of water in a small mixing bowl.
 Place the gluten flour and baking powder in a medium mixing bowl and stir together.
 Gradually add the liquid to form a stiff dough, stirring with a spoon at first, and then working together with your hands.

 Turn out onto a floured board and knead 30 times, then return the dough to the bowl, cover with a clean tea towel, and let it rest for 15 minutes.

 Meanwhile, bring 10 cups water to a simmer in a large soup pot.
-Add the bouillon cubes and ginger.
+Add the bouillon cubes, soy sauce, and ginger.